Basic bat care

 a) Like a spider, by placing a box on top of it and sliding a piece of card underneath.

-b) alternatively, cover the bat with a cloth/teatowel and carefully scoop it up and place it in the box.
+b) Alternatively, cover the bat with a cloth/teatowel and carefully scoop it up and place it in the box.
+(You should not handle the bat with bare hands.)

 2. Put a tea towel or soft cloth in the box for the bat to hide in.